idrinth-thalui/core/dialogue/about/idrinthFollowerDialogueFoodTopic.md

 - As you can guess, I mostly live off blood.
 - I prefer talking about drinks, how about red wine?
 - I prefer fresh meat, in the best case hunted.
+- There are few foods I haven't tried, but simple foods are fine for me